jbarnes850/near-fine-tuning-job/README.md

 # NEAR Ecosystem Fine-Tuned Model

-We're open sourcing a fine-tuned language model that's deeply versed in the NEAR ecosystem, designed specifically for developers like you.
+We're open sourcing a fine-tuned GPT-4o model that's deeply versed in the NEAR ecosystem, designed specifically for developers like you.

-## Key Features and Use Cases

-This model is your go-to tool for building AI and Web3 applications within the NEAR ecosystem.
-Whether you're working on onchain AI agents or generating code, this model has you covered.

 ### Key Features

-- **This model is meticulously fine-tuned for the NEAR ecosystem**.
+- **This GPT-4o model is fine-tuned for the NEAR ecosystem**.
 Utilizing the GitHub API, we directly extracted data from NEAR codebases and fine-tuned the model on 50 million tokens and 5,000 example prompts over 4 epochs.
-This rigorous training process ensures a highly performant and specialized model adept at understanding the intricacies of NEAR.
+This training process has proven to be a highly performant and specialized model adept at understanding the intricacies of NEAR.

 - **The model excels in generating accurate and efficient code in Rust, TypeScript, and JavaScript**.
 It adheres to NEAR's coding standards and best practices, making it a valuable tool for developers seeking to produce high-quality code.